samkim130/mapreduce/README.md

-# Kubernetes Skeleton Project

-Based on a MapReduce project (clean up for general use WIP)

-Mainly for personal use to quickly set up the project without copying over files repeatedly
+# Map Reduce

+Improvement based on a previous school project.

 ## Installation
 Run the install.sh script